-“Physical activity has been overlooked and underutilized in the management of patients with cancer,” McKenzie, who was travelling in Europe said in an emailed response to questions.“Fortunately exercise is gaining some traction in the health care professions; physical activity should be standard of care.”
+“Physical activity has been overlooked and underutilized in the management of patients with cancer” McKenzie, who was traveling in Europe said in an emailed response to questions.“Fortunately exercise is gaining some traction in the health care professions; physical activity should be standard of care.”

 Despite Canada’s pioneering role in the field of exercise as medicine, in Australia it is more widely accepted and recognized.

 “I think that North America has done, and continues to do, a very good job conducting longitudinal trials and other research that supports the integration of physical activity into patient care,” said McKenzie.
 “What Australia has done is a terrific job of implementing this information into practice.
 You need both: evidence-based medicine applied to patient care.”

 McKenzie said Canada urgently needs to follow Australia’s example, where exercise is part of the treatment regime of cancer patients and public health care covers five sessions with an exercise physiologist or physiotherapist.Training is part of the solution.

 “We need to provide the necessary training for clinical exercise physiologists and establish professional standards and credentialing,” McKenzie said.
 “These individuals can then deliver these services to the general public in community centres, gym facilities, fitness clubs, et cetera.”